 Cloudy days don’t provide the photosynthetic activity required for many herbicides, including Group 10 glufosinate.
 And nights near freezing followed by days with highs that barely reach 10°C will not provide high metabolic activity required for best results from Group 9 glyphosate.

-Cool humid conditions are also prime conditions for herbicide injury to the crop.
-The leaf cuticle (waxy layer) is thinner allowing more rapid uptake of herbicide into the plant and cool conditions reduce the speed at which the herbicide is inactivated in the crop.
+Cool, humid conditions are also prime conditions for herbicide injury to the crop.
+The leaf cuticle (waxy layer) is thinner in these conditions.
+This allows for more rapid uptake of herbicide into the plant and cool conditions reduce the speed at which crop inactivates the herbicide.
 This can lead to a flash of injury in the crop.
-This injury is temporary in most cases and once good growing conditions return, the crop recovers and yield loss is rare.
+This injury is temporary in most cases.
+Once good growing conditions return, the crop recovers and yield loss is rare.

-Talk to your local product rep to see how they will support the use of their product when applied in cool temperatures.
+Ask product reps how they will support the use of their product when applied in cool temperatures.
 Set expectations according to weather conditions.

 Clark Brenzil, provincial specialist in weed control with the Saskatchewan Ministry of Agriculture, provides detailed answers to the following 3 questions: